-- Step 2: Open calendar and tap on “sync”.
+- Step 2: Open the calendar and tap on “sync”.

-- Step 3: Select Time Duration for All Events of For Specific Month’s Events.
+- Step 3: Select Time Duration for All Events For Specific Month’s Events.

 5: Change Default Calendar: Select That You Want Sync

-One of the silly mistakes we make is, to sync the events with iCloud one must require selecting the default calendar otherwise iCloud will not respond to saved events on other iPhone or iPad’s. iOS can only sync over default calendar, not local calendars.
+One of the silly mistakes we make is, to sync the events with iCloud one must require selecting the default calendar otherwise iCloud will not respond to saved events on other iPhones or iPads. iOS can only sync over the default calendar, not local calendars.